United Gateway℠ Card vs. United℠ Explorer Card

 Verdict: Much more impressive rewards for a moderate annual fee.

 United’s middle-tier offering, the United℠ Explorer Card, is one of the best airline rewards cards out there.
-It has an introductory annual fee of $0 Intro for the First Year, then $95 thereafter.
-One of the most significant differences between the two is that the United℠ Explorer Card has a much higher welcome bonus: You can earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
-While you will have to spend triple the amount to earn this sign-up bonus, you’ll also get double the number of bonus miles.
+It has an introductory annual fee of $95 thereafter.
+One of the most significant differences between the two is that the United℠ Explorer Card has a much higher welcome bonus: You can earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open While you will have to spend triple the amount to earn this sign-up bonus, you’ll also get double the number of bonus miles.

 There are more ways to earn with the United℠ Explorer Card.
 Cardmembers Earn 2 miles per $1 spent on dining, hotel stays and United® purchases.
 1 mile per $1 spent on all other purchases.
 Cardholders also get their first checked bag free of charge, priority boarding and two United Club one-time passes.